tayden1990/GlobGram-alpha-v2.0.0/README.md

 ## Contributing

-We welcome issues and pull requests!
-Please read `CONTRIBUTING.md` for how to set up your environment, coding conventions, and PR checklist.
-By participating, you agree to our `CODE_OF_CONDUCT.md`.
+We welcome issues and pull requests.
+Please read `CONTRIBUTING.md` for environment setup, coding conventions, and PR checklist.
+By participating, you agree to `CODE_OF_CONDUCT.md`.

 Useful entry points
 - `src/ui/App.tsx` for UI shell and flows (onboarding, invite, settings, PWA updates).